Cricket-India v West Indies - second test scoreboard

-the second day of the second test between India and West Indies
+first day of the second test between India and West Indies at

 G. Gambhir c Barath b Edwards 65